 - rehabilitation planning

-The duration of assessment typically ranges between one to three hours.
-If a comprehensive assessment can be completed a report will be provided to assist in the patient’s ongoing management.
+The duration of assessment typically ranges between two to four hours.
+If an assessment can be completed a report will be provided to assist in the patient's ongoing management.

 Psychology Consult Service